Updated December 2022

 This EnerFAQs is intended to help you understand what statements of concern are and how to file one with the Alberta Energy Regulator (AER) if you have a concern with an energy resource development application.
-It also answers questions we commonly hear and outlines what you must include in a statement of concern in order for it to be registered.

 - What is a statement of concern?